Hiroaki-K4/ImpactX/README.md

 where the angle brackets indicate the inner product of two vectors.

-For collisions of two or more dimentions, the angle of collision must also be considered: if the vector between the centers of the particles is taken as the axis of collision and the projection vector of the velocity vector on that axis, we can use Eq(3) in one dimention.
+For collisions of two or more dimensions, the angle of collision must also be considered: if the vector between the centers of the particles is taken as the axis of collision and the projection vector of the velocity vector on that axis, we can use Eq(3) in one dimention.

 <img src="resources/2d_collision.png" width='600'>